 When you send out your emails, make sure they are on point.
-Every emails needs to be personalized, no standard text!
-Do research to find out what kind of articles that potential client publishes, which style they have.
+Every email needs to be personalized, with no standard text!
+Do research to find out what kind of articles potential client publishes, which style they have.

 Keep in mind, that this email should not be about you, but about how you can help your potential client with your skills and expertise; how you can create a genuine connection with his readers, or how he can profit from your work.

 Take your time to write this email.
 Don’t expect the first one to turn into a contract.
-I know many content writers who sent out 15-20 each day when the first started out.
+I know many content writers who sent out 15-20 each day when they first started out.